 Conservation / Management

 The reproductive rate and success of the Loggerhead Shrike is high, so the overall population could increase if factors responsible for the species decline were identified and eliminated.
 Management efforts should focus on increasing and maintaining suitable grasslands and shelterbelts, brush along fence lines, and scattered trees and shrubs for nest and perch sites.
 Some Loggerhead Shrike habitat has become overgrown with trees, particularly red cedar (Juniperus virginiana).
-While red cedar is often an important nest tree for Loggerhead Shrikes, dry, grassland slopes can become so covered by the dense growth of this tree that they become unsuitable shrike habitat.
+While red cedar is often an important nest tree for Loggerhead Shrikes, dry grassland slopes can become so covered by the dense growth of this tree that they become unsuitable shrike habitat.
 Management efforts to control the encroachment of red cedar would benefit this species as well as many other grassland species.
-Loss of habitat on Loggerhead Shrike overwintering grounds are likely a large factor in the species decline as well, especially as migrating shrikes from northern breeding areas increasingly encounter habitats already saturated by resident, non-migratory shrikes (Brooks 1988; Brooks and Temple 1990).
-Further research should focus on identifying where Midwestern Loggerhead Shrikes overwinter and whether habitat management activities in those areas could help reduce population declines.
+Loss of habitat on Loggerhead Shrike overwintering grounds is likely a large factor in the species decline as well, especially as migrating shrikes from northern breeding areas increasingly encounter habitats already saturated by resident, non-migratory shrikes (Brooks 1988; Brooks and Temple 1990).
+Further research should focus on identifying where midwestern Loggerhead Shrikes overwinter and whether habitat management activities in those areas could help reduce population declines.

 Conservation Efforts in Minnesota